Cogru/collaboration-server-protocol/content/en/docs/_index.md

 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+This is a placeholder page ws you how to use this template site.
 {{% /pageinfo %}}

 This section is where the user documentation for your project lives - all the